DREAM THE COMBINE is the creative practice of artists and architects Jennifer Newsom and Tom Carruthers, based in Minneapolis, MN.

 Jennifer received her Bachelor of Arts from Yale College and her Master of Architecture from Yale University, where she also received the Fermin Ennis Memorial Fellowship and the Anne C.K.
 Garland award for academic achievement.
 While at Yale, she organized the two-day symposium Black Boxes: Enigmas of Space and Race held at Yale School of Architecture.

-Jennifer's research probes the space between real bodies made of flesh, steel, concrete, glass, etc, and the recognition of these bodies through images.
+Jennifer's research probes the conceptual space between real bodies made of flesh, steel, concrete, glass, etc, and the recognition of these bodies through images.
 Using race as a provocative impetus for her work, she is concerned with surface perceptions and the structures that support those readings.
 She has worked with firms as diverse as Adjaye Associates, Deborah Berke Partners, Robert A.M.
 Stern Architects, and Cooper Robertson.

 Her writing has been featured in Metropolis Magazine and Africana: The Encyclopedia of African and African-American Experience.